Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Introduction

 Although the aforementioned works achieve additional performance gains by opponent modeling, their direct application in practical anti-jamming scenarios may encounter significant challenges.
 This is because these methods are based on the assumption that the user has complete knowledge about the jammer's action space and even its action at each step, which is not always reasonable in real-world scenarios.
 Additionally, the widely used $\epsilon$-greedy method for exploring \cite{9322486, 9366492} and the inefficient practice of testing a single action per step \cite{9105045} may result in the slow convergence in RL-based methods.
 If the RL-based anti-jamming approach fails to converge before changes occur in the jammer's strategy, its effectiveness may be significantly diminished \cite{10227374, 10147237, 9264659}.

 In this paper, a novel fast adaptive channel access approach, which combines DQN and coarse-grained spectrum prediction, is proposed for anti-jamming.
-The proposed approach demonstrates a faster convergence rate than both the DRL-based approach and the opponent modeling approach in model training, outperforming the Nash equilibrium in scenarios involving DRL-based jammers.
+Unlike previous works that focus exclusively on reinforcement learning or opponent modeling, we propose using coarse-grained spectrum prediction as an auxiliary task to accelerate the rate of convergence during the training of the DQN-based anti-jamming model and identify a superior Q-function compared to standard DRL.
+This integration of spectrum prediction with DQN represents a key innovation, enabling the model to identify fast adaptive anti-jamming strategies more effectively and efficiently, which is not addressed in prior studies.
+The proposed approach exhibits a faster rate of convergence than both the DRL-based approach and the opponent modeling approach during model training, outperforming the Nash equilibrium in scenarios involving DRL-based jammers.
+We believe these contributions provide a significant improvement over existing anti-jamming methods, addressing the limitations of the slow rate of convergence during training and the lack of adaptability to dynamic jamming strategies seen in earlier work.
 The contributions of this paper are outlined below. \begin{itemize} \item{Firstly, we describe the adversarial scenario in which a fixed-mode jammer and a DRL-based jammer operate simultaneously.
-The interaction between the legitimate user and the DRL-based jammer could be formulated as a Markov Game, where the user and the jammer have completely opposing objectives.} \item{Furthermore, we introduce a novel fast adaptive anti-jamming channel access approach, with coarse-grained spectrum prediction serving as an auxiliary task for the DQN-based anti-jamming model, to identify the dynamic best response to the jammer with time-varying strategies.} \item{Finally, the advantage of the proposed approach over several existing DRL-based approaches and opponent modeling approaches with respect to the anti-jamming performance as well as the rate of convergence in model training is demonstrated via simulations.} \end{itemize}
+The interaction between the legitimate user and the DRL-based jammer could be formulated as a Markov Game (MG), where the user and the jammer have completely opposing objectives.} \item{Furthermore, we introduce a novel fast adaptive anti-jamming channel access approach, with coarse-grained spectrum prediction serving as an auxiliary task for the DQN-based anti-jamming model, to identify the dynamic best response to the jammer with time-varying strategies.} \item{Finally, the advantage of the proposed approach over several existing DRL-based approaches and opponent modeling approaches with respect to the anti-jamming performance as well as the rate of convergence in model training is demonstrated via simulations.} \end{itemize}